docunid/readthemanuals.md/docs/projects/k8spis/README.md

 ## update

 Above setup was based on `kubeadm`.
 But now with k3s from [Rancher](https://rancher.com/) you get a fully compliant yet lightweight Kubernetes distribution of which the installation onto Raspberry PI is easy to automate with [k3sup](https://github.com/alexellis/k3sup#-micro-tutorial-for-raspberry-pi-2-3-or-4-).
-Up-and-running in literally minutes.
+Up-and-running in literally minutes: `kubectl get node --output wide`

 ![cluster](k3s.png)